Firkraag/c_primer_plus_solution/chapter11/review/solution-5.md

 `Ho Ho Ho!!oH oH o`

 f.

 The first loop iterates from start of string to null terminator.

 The second loop iterates from the end of string(null terminator) back to the start of string.

+g.

+segment fault

+`*pc` at first loop will dereference the value at address 0, causing a segment fault.

+h.

+`pr()` must be declared in the calling program